A recent Ninth Circuit opinion sets out an expansive jurisdiction analysis. The case was for copyright infringement.

 New search page for Oregon cases

-by admin on April 6, 2009
+April 6, 2009 by admin

 This site now offers a fast and free search engine, to find relevant Oregon cases from the last ten years.
 Included are Oregon cases about civil law, criminal law, negligence, contracts and all the other issues that were appealed.
 The search results link to the slip opinions of the Oregon Supreme Court and Oregon Court of Appeals.